moveeleven-data/northstar-bq/docs/data_dictionary.md

 **Activity flag**
 Active on date `d` if `d between start_date and coalesce(cancel_date, d)`.

 **Notes**
-Monthly MRR is constant here until you introduce adjustments or step ups.
+- Monthly MRR is constant here until you introduce adjustments or step ups.
+- In this dataset, an account represents a company or organization, not an individual person.
+- The plan is the subscription package an account buys.
+- Seats committed is the number of user licenses (seats) that the account has committed to pay for each month.
+- Monthly commit units is the amount of usage an account has committed to pay for each month.
+Could be API calls, data storage, or jobs run.

 ### Table: `fact_usage_daily`